instructure/canvas-lms/docker-compose/mutagen/README.md

 # Setting up and running canvas

-You can use the `docker_dev_setup.sh --mutagen` to get setup.
+You can use the `docker_dev_setup.sh` to get setup.
 It will copy the `docker-compose.override.yml` for mutagen.
 Or you can do your initial setup using manual steps documented in [develping_with_docker.md](../../doc/docker/developing_with_docker.md) but using the `docker-compose.override.yml` file in this directory as your base.